 I am a sole practitioner.
 That means I am in business by myself.
 In Guelph you can choose from sole practitioners to law firms with dozens of lawyers.
 I have worked in large firms, in partnership, and on my own.
-I prefer to work as a sole practitioner and have done so since 2007.
+I prefer to work by myself and have done so since 2007.

 “You owe it to yourself to check out Ian Brown.
 I had another meeting with him earlier today and he truly is an honest lawyer.
 He is 'emotionally neutral' and actually seeks an amicable solution (if we get one is another issue).
 He and his assistant Heather - in my opinion - are a great team to have representing your interests.”

 “Ian Brown does an excellent job for his clients and gives sound, practical advice.
 It is a pleasure to refer work to him.”